Reinforcement Learning-based Switching Controller for a Milliscale Robot in a Constrained Environment: Preliminaries

 \section{Preliminaries}

-RL deals with learning a behavior (policy) of an agent, which in this work is a robot that interacts with its environment to perform a task.
-It is an approach for solving control problems in which a control policy is learned through repeated trial and error interactions between the robot and the environment.
-In RL, the behavior of the robot is learned to maximize the expected sum of reward provided by its environment through feedback signals.
+RL deals with learning the behavior (policy) of an agent, which in this work is a robot that interacts with its environment to perform a task.
+It is an approach for solving control problems in which a control policy is learned through repeated trial-and-error interactions between the robot and its environment.
+In RL, the behavior of the robot is learned to maximize the expected sum of rewards provided by its environment through feedback signals.
 Assuming discrete time steps $t$, the robot performs an action $a_t \in \mathds{R}^n$, $n\in\{1,2,\cdots\}$ that depends on the current state of the system $s_t \in \mathds{R}^n$ and is also considered as a control action.
 This action result in a new state $s_{t+1}$, and the robot receives a reward $r_{t+1}$.
 This process is repeated, and the robot's goal is to learn the optimal policy $\pi$, which maximizes the expected cumulative rewards.

 The traditional Q-Learning \cite{watkins1992q} is concerned with learning Q-values.
 Q-values are the expected accumulated rewards the robot receives when following a given policy starting from the state-action pair $(s_t, a_t)$.
-In the traditional Q-learning algorithm, we construct a Q-value table containing all the Q-values mapping between the possible states that a robot can get by moving between the different states.
+In the traditional Q-learning algorithm, we construct a Q-value table containing all the Q-values mapping between the possible states a robot can get by moving between the different states.
 This basic algorithm can be inefficient in sampling the state space and may get stuck in a local optima \cite{mnih2013playing}.
 Deep Q-Networks (DQN) algorithm has been an important milestone introduced by \cite{mnih2013playing}.
 The difference between DQN and its table version is that instead of having all the Q-values stored in a look-up table, they are represented as a multi-layered neural network such that, for a given state $s$, outputs a vector of action values $Q(s,\theta)$, where $\theta$ are the parameters of the network.
-Also, by approximating these Q-values via a neural network, one can consider action and state space that could not realistically be fitted in memory (especially for embedded applications).
+Also, by approximating these Q-values via a neural network, one can consider action and state space that could not realistically be fitted in memory (mainly for embedded applications).
 This results in more significant generalization attributes and richer representation.